serqco/qabstracts/README.md

 Lutz Prechelt - prechelt@inf.fu-berlin.de
 Lloyd Montgomery - lloyd.montgomery@uni-hamburg.de
-Julian Frattini - julian.frattini@bth.se
+Julian Frattini - julian.frattini@chalmers.se
 Franz Zieris - franz.zieris@bth.se

 L. Prechelt is with Freie Universität Berlin, Germany
 L. Montgomery is with University of Hamburg, Germany
+J. Frattini is with Chalmers University of Technology and Gothenburg University, Sweden
-J. Frattini and F. Zieris are with BTH, Karlskrona, Sweden
+F. Zieris is with BTH, Karlskrona, Sweden

 **Article Title**: How (Not) To Write a Software Engineering Abstract